Data model and design¶

 }

-Each project is assigned a Sci-ModoM identifier or SMID.
-The actual project creation and user-project association is currently only handled by flask commands, see Flask CLI.
-Once a project is created, you are associated with the newly created project, and you can see it under User menu > Settings.
-You are then allowed to upload dataset (bedRMod) and to attach BAM files to a dataset.
 This is done using the upload forms (Upload bedRMod, Attach BAM files) under User menu > Data > Dataset upload.
 Upon successful upload, a dataset is assigned a EUF identifier or EUFID.
-A given project (SMID) can thus have one or more dataset (EUFID) attached to it.
+This identifier is permanent.
+A given project (SMID) can have one or more dataset (EUFID) attached to it.

-Once created, projects are immediately made public.
 On upload, dataset are immediately made public.
-Projects and dataset cannot be changed or deleted, i.e. SMID and EUFID arfe permanent identifiers.
+You cannot change or delete projects and datasets.
 You can however decide to upload and/or remove dataset attachments (BAM files).

 A given dataset or bedRMod file can contain more than one modification, as reported in column 4 (MODOMICS short name), but this should be for the same RNA type.
 A dataset or bedRMod file can only contain ONE RNA type, ONE technology, ONE organism (incl. cell type, tissue, or organ), and records from the same assembly.
 The best way to handle treatment and/or conditions is to have as many bedRMod files as required to describe the experimental protocol, and provide a meaningful title for each file.